espruino/EspruinoDocs/info/Gadgetbridge.md

 * KEYWORDS: Gadgetbridge,Gadget bridge,Android,Notifications
 * USES: Bangle.js

 [Gadgetbridge](https://gadgetbridge.org/) is an Android application that allows you to use smartwatch-style notifications and health monitoring without the need for a proprietary application or web service.
-We also have `Bangle.js for Gadgetbridge` on the Google Play store (see below)
+We also have `Bangle.js Gadgetbridge` on the Google Play store (see below)

 *If you like Gadgetbridge, [please consider donating](https://liberapay.com/Gadgetbridge/donate) to help support its continued development*

-We've added a 'Bangle.js' device to Gadgetbridge which allows you to connect your phone to [Bangle.js](/Bangle.js) (or any Bluetooth-capable Espruino).

 How to set up
 -------------

 * Install [Gadgetbridge](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) on your Android phone.
-See below for info on our `Bangle.js for Gadgetbridge` app.
+See below for info on our `Bangle.js Gadgetbridge` app.
 * On Bangle.js, install ONE OF (not both!):
   * [Android Integration app](https://banglejs.com/apps/#android) - this is the new and recommended way of interfacing to Gadgetbridge, which allows you to view all notifications in a list
   * [The Gadgetbridge Widget](https://banglejs.com/apps/#gbridge) - this is the old way of interfacing to Gadgetbridge - it displays just one notification at a time.